25th Attack Wing: Cold War

 In 1965, United States Air Forces Europe reorganized its reconnaissance units in France, several of which were physically separated from their headquarters, the 10th Tactical Reconnaissance Wing at RAF Alconbury, England.
-On 1 July 1965, the 42d Tactical Reconnaissance Squadron moved from Toul-Rosieres Air Base to Chambley Air Base, France.
+On 1 July 1965, the 42d Tactical Reconnaissance Squadron moved from Toul-Rosières Air Base to Chambley Air Base, France.
 The two World War II 25th Bombardment Groups consolidated as the 25th Tactical Reconnaissance Group and activated along with support elements at Chambley as the parent for the 42d Squadron.
 The group absorbed the personnel and equipment of the 7367th Combat Support Group, which was simultaneously discontinued at Chambley.
 On 1 October, the 19th Tactical Reconnaissance Squadron joined the 42d at Chambley and the 25th Group was inactivated and replaced by the 25th Tactical Reconnaissance Wing.

 The 25th flew variants of the Douglas B-66 Destroyer on photographic reconnaissance and electronic warfare missions.
 Its 42d Squadron flew RB-66Cs with a seven-man crew for electronic reconnaissance, (commonly called Ferret) operations.
 The squadron's electronic countermeasures operators were known as Ravens.
 The 19th Squadron flew RB-66Bs with a three-man crew to perform day and night photography missions.
-Squadron markings were a red band on the engine nacelle for the 19th and a blue band for the 42d.
+(Note: Squadron markings were a red band on the engine nacelle for the 19th and a blue band for the 42d.)

 Although the 19th and 42d had been flying the Destroyer before joining the 25th, major construction projects were needed to accommodate their modified bombers, since Chambley had previously hosted fighter units.
 Larger hangars, maintenance facilities and a more capable electrical system were constructed.
 The base operations facility was expanded to accommodate the specialized RB-66 aircrew simulator.
 This simulator could be used to train pilots, navigator/camera operators and gunners, but did not provide for training the 42d Squadron's Ravens.
+(Note: "Ravens" was a popular name for the electronic reconnaissance equipment operators, or the aircraft they operated from.)
 Pilot training also posed a problem because there were no dual control B-66s for pilot checkout.
 Another obstacle to photographic reconnaissance training was a 1965 edict that prohibited aerial photography over France.
 This forced training missions to be conducted over West Germany and Great Britain.
 The closing of American bases in Morocco deprived the wing of suitable ranges where flash bombs could be used for night photographic reconnaissance training.